-AFE424 Maintenance and Sanitation
+Maintenance and Cleaning

 The interior liner of the bin is in contact with a food grade product: ice.
-The storage bin must be cleaned and sanitized regularly to maintain a sanitary environment.
-Scale that may form on the plastic liner can be removed by scrubbing the surface with a mixture of Scotsman Ice Machine Scale Remover and hot water.
+The storage bin must be cleaned regularly to maintain a sanitary environment.
+Once a week cleaning with soap and water, a hot water rinse and an air dry is a basic procedure.
+Scale that may form on the plastic liner can be removed by scrubbing the surface with a mixture of Scotsman Ice Machine Cleaner and hot water.
 Remove any scale prior to cleaning.